-- discussion at collegiate meeting, focussed on pupil and class progress - the regular sampling of jotter work to monitor the quality of pupil response - the use of cross marking to calibrate assessments - analysis of SQA results and subsequent professional discussion - the agreeing of targets for individuals and groups and the consequent review of attainment - the swapping of classes to allow teachers to gauge progress in similar sets - the use of questionnaires and other student feedback measures
+- discussion at collegiate meeting, focused on child/young person and class progress - the regular sampling of work to monitor the quality of child/young person response

+- the use of cross marking to calibrate assessments - analysis of SQA results and subsequent professional discussion - the agreeing of targets for individuals and groups and the consequent review of attainment - the swapping of classes to allow teachers to gauge progress in similar sets - the use of questionnaires and other feedback measures

-It is, however, essential that school managers, who are held responsible for the assurance of quality in teaching and learning, should have the opportunity, on an ongoing basis, to sample the actual classroom experience of pupils across the school.
+It is, however, essential that senior and middle managers in schools and early years' centres, who are responsible for the assurance of quality in learning and teaching, should have the opportunity, on an ongoing basis, to sample the actual classroom experience of children and young people across the establishment.

-Teacher Autonomy and Accountability
+2 Teacher Autonomy and Accountability

 Respect for professional autonomy and enhancing the role of the classroom teacher is an essential element of A Teaching Profession for the 21st Century.
 Glasgow City Council has stated that there is a need to enhance the professionalism of teachers.
 A modern profession should have increased professional discretion.
 However teacher autonomy is not absolute.

-The development of a genuine collegiate atmosphere and approach in schools is a key part of the process to maximise the skills and expertise of all staff.
+The development of a genuine collegiate atmosphere and approach in establishments is a key part of the process to maximise the skills and expertise of all staff.
 It is within this context that with increased professional autonomy comes a requirement for accountability for the quality of service provided.

-All teachers would accept that the monitoring of pupil experience by school managers is absolutely essential for certain specific purposes:
+All teachers would accept that the monitoring of learners' experience by managers is absolutely essential for certain specific purposes:

-- Assessing, monitoring and supporting the progress of probationer teachers - Identifying reasons why a particular group of pupils is presenting behavioural problems to teachers across a school and to agree a common strategy to address specific problem - Supporting a teacher who is experiencing particular difficulties - Determining progress made by a teacher whose competence is the subject of formal support and disciplinary procedures as required for the GTCS competency framework - As a response by management to concerns about physical conditions or health, safety and well being of pupils.
+- Assessing, monitoring and supporting the progress of probationer teachers - Identifying reasons why a particular group of children or young people is presenting behavioural problems to teachers across a school and to agree a common strategy to address specific problem - Supporting a teacher who is experiencing particular difficulties - Determining progress made by a teacher whose competence is the subject of formal support and disciplinary procedures as required for the GTCS competency framework

+As a response by management to concerns about physical conditions or health, safety and well being of children and young people.

-In relation to monitoring of teaching and learning as an ongoing process within the establishment's quality framework, focussed as it will be by reference to the quality indicators of HGioS, direct sampling of the classroom experience is no less essential.
-Here, however, the emphasis must be clearly upon the quality of the pupil experience - it is not about the mechanistic monitoring of teachers.
+In relation to monitoring of learning and teaching as an ongoing process within the establishment's quality framework, focused as it will be by reference to the quality indicators in HGIOS, direct sampling of the classroom experience is no less essential.
+Here, however, the emphasis must be clearly upon the quality of the learners' experience.
+It is not about the mechanistic monitoring of teachers.
 Consequently there should be no "crit lesson" nor should the process involve a mechanistic tick box checklist.
-There should of course be an agreed focus for monitoring and an agreed format for recording information about the pupil experience.
+It may be helpful for there to be an agreed focus for monitoring.

-The process should encourage staff to work in genuine partnership and help provide the grounds in which a culture of mutual respect can grow.
+It is essential that the process should encourage staff to work in genuine partnership and help provide the grounds in which a culture of mutual respect can grow.

-The Process of Monitoring
+3 The Process of Monitoring

 The monitoring process can be defined as having three specific stages.

-Firstly an agreed understanding of what area(s) of activity is to be considered and which quality indicators are being used as a focus Secondly, an agreed procedure as to how the desired information is to be found.
+Firstly an agreed understanding of what area(s) of activity is to be considered and which quality indicators are being used as a focus.
+Secondly, an agreed procedure as to how the desired information is to be found.
 Thirdly, an agreed method for recording results in order to progress constructive evaluations.
 It is essential that all three procedural stages are in place before the monitoring activities commence.

-Stage 1: What do we want to know?
+3.1 Stage I: What do we want to know?